stargaser/spscviz/README.md

 the timeline-fitter first run position (green), and the timeline-fitter second run (orange).

+### PACS

+For PACS, run `ppscinspector`  as a standalone script with arguments of observation id, band indicator (B or R), and the top-level path of a directory containing maps of the form `{obsid}_PACS_L25_HPPJSMAP{band}_SPGv13.0.0.fits.gz`or `{obsid}_PACS_L25_HPPPMAP{band}_SPGv13.0.0.fits.gz`.
+It will query the database for the specified obsid and arrayname; find the corresponding map; and bring up a display window of the image with sources overlaid.

 ## Data dependencies

 The database query assumes that the user has set up their credentials in a ~/.pgpass file or equivalent.
+For PACS, it assumes an SSH tunnel to the database has been set up on your local machine's port 5562.

-The map directory assumes that you have a local copy of the Level 2 maps.
+The map directory assumes that you have a local copy of the Level 2+ maps.

 ## Controlling the display